-The cross-connect shall be located in an accessible area on each floor and shall be located as close as possible to the center of the building or the area being serviced.
+The cross-connect shall be in an accessible area on each floor and shall be located as close as possible to the center of the building or the area being serviced.
+In multi-story buildings, if possible, there should not be a cross-connect located on the 1st floor to limit exposure from flooding.

-The cross-connects within multi-story buildings should be vertically stacked.
+All cross-connects within multi-story buildings shall be vertically stacked.

-The cross-connect shall not be located adjacent to any electrical, mechanical, or other areas that are likely to emit Electromagnetic Interference (EMI).
+The cross-connect shall not be located adjacent to any electrical, mechanical, or other areas that are likely to emit EMI.